Position: Professor of Nanotechnology, School of Food and Advanced Technology, Massey University

 Career highlights have been the interaction with scientists and engineers around the world, the development of a new understanding of nature, the invention of new devices and the creation of new intellectual models to describe and predict real processes.

 After about ten years, Richard returned to university and obtained a PhD.
 He realised that a career in university was just the thing for him.
 It was creative and stimulating, with a huge amount of independence – a bit like being your own boss.
 Over time, Richard found himself spending more and more time studying single molecules and nanoscale particles.
 Unintentionally, he had morphed from a chemical engineer into a nanotechnologist.

 When you meet Richard, you can tell that he finds his research and teaching work fun.
 “I love what I do, it’s much better than having a job,” he quips.
 Research and teaching are obviously valuable contributions to science, but looking at how things work at the nanoscale has also helped make the world a more interesting place for Richard.

-Richard is a researcher for the Science and Technological Innovation (SfTI) National Science challenges.
+Richard is a researcher for the Science for Technological Innovation (SfTI) National Science challenge.
 Alongside other researchers Richard is looking into the potential of using animal collagen as a support for damaged structures within the human body while they’re under natural repair.